Development & Infrastructure

 Mature European carp have been found in Cooke Reserve Wetlands.
 Carp are invasive pests which have many negative effects on the environment, which include:

 Reducing water quality preventing the water from being harvested for reuse Carp uproot vegetation, burrow into the banks and stir up sediments during feeding leading to increased turbidity.

 Increasing the chance of algal blooms Carp are known to prey on animals that feed on algae and stir up nutrients trapped in the bottom sediments causing blooms to occur.

 Impacts on invertebrates Carp are known to feed on native invertebrates (small aquatic animals without backbones) damaging our bio diverse ecosystem.

 Impacts on aquatic plants Carp have significant effects on native aquatic plants both through direct grazing and through uprooting plants while feeding.

 Erosion Carp feeding habits involve burrowing into the banks of the wetlands uprooting vegetation and causing extensive damage to the water resistant liners that prevent water from escaping the wetlands.

 Council is currently ensuring the carp introduced at Cooke Reserve Wetlands are removed, and residents may therefore notice a drop in water levels as water will be discharged to better enable their capture.

 Please remember fishing is also not permitted in the wetlands as is any other recreational activities.

-Should you see any unusual activity around the wetland please contact Council’s Customer Service Centre on 8408 1111.
+Should you see any unusual activity around the wetland please contact Council’s Customer Contact Centre on 8408 1111.